romanchyla/ADSWorker/README.md

 dev setup - local editing
 =========================

-If you (also) hate when stuff is unnecessarily complicated, then you can also run/develop locally (using whatever editor/IDE/debugger you like)
+If you (also) hate when stuff is unnecessarily complicated, then you can run/develop locally (using whatever editor/IDE/debugger you like)

 1. virtualenv python
 1. source python/bin/activate
 1. pip install -r requirements.txt
 1. pip install -r dev-requirements.txt
-1. vagrant `up db rabbitmq`
+1. vagrant `up db rabbitmq --provider=docker`

 This will setup python `virtualenv` and the database + rabbitmq.
 You can run the pipeline and tests locally.